• Skip to primary navigation

 • Contact Science Sparks

 One of the easiest ( and tastiest ) ways to introduce science at home is in the kitchen.
-If you’re a regular reader you’ve probably already seen our huge kitchen science round up post.
-Pancakes are a great way to learn about how changing the ingredients slightly can impact the final product in a big way.
+If you’re a regular reader, you’ve probably already seen my huge kitchen science experiment round-up post, full of simple, tasty, and educational ideas for science in the kitchen.
+Pancakes are a great way to learn about how changing the ingredients of a dish even slightly can impact the final product in a big way.

-To get the perfect pancake for your tastes you need to get the ingredients right.
-If you like big fluffy pancakes, you’ll need baking powder to add bubbles to the mixture.
-If you’re more of a a crepe person, skip the baking powder.
+To get the perfect pancake for your taste, you need to get the ingredients right.
+If you like big fluffy pancakes, you’ll need baking powder to add bubbles.
+If you’re more of a crepe person, skip the baking powder.

 What you need

-Pancake batter, we used the recipe below but you can use any mixture you want.
+We used the recipe below for the pancake batter, but you can use any mixture you want.

 • 300ml milk